kenakamu/serverless-workshop/Challenge-5-Event-Grid/readme.md

 * Set the `Event Time` property to the current UTC time.
 * Set the 'ID' property to a generated GUID.
-* Set the `Subject` and `Event Type` and properties to any strings values you wish.
+* Set the `Subject` and `Event Type` properties to any strings values you wish.

-### Handle an event
+### Subscript and handle events

-To ensure that this is working end-to-end, BFYOC would like to see an example of an event being handled by another service after a successful product feedback item is received.
+To ensure that this is working end-to-end, BFYOC would like to see an example of an event being handled by another service after a successful feedback item is received.
 To complete this challenge you will:

 * Review the list of [event handlers](https://docs.microsoft.com/en-us/azure/event-grid/event-handlers) for Event Grid.
 * Select a handler and create a subscription to the Event Grid topic.
-* Possible ideas include:
+Possible options include:
   * A [Logic App](https://docs.microsoft.com/en-us/azure/event-grid/event-handlers#logic-apps) that is trigged by an Event Grid event.
-  * An Azure Function that used the Event Grid trigger.
+  * An Azure Function that uses the Event Grid or HTTP trigger.
-  * The [Event Grid Viewer](https://github.com/Azure-Samples/azure-event-grid-viewer) that demonstrates how a webhook and website can be used to view new events.
+  * The [Event Grid Viewer](https://github.com/Azure-Samples/azure-event-grid-viewer) that demonstrates how a webhook and website can be used to view incoming events.

 ## Success Criteria